Nepal Rastra Bank

-The central office is located in Baluwatar, Kathmandu and it has eight provincial offices, located at Biratnagar, Janakpur, Birgunj, Pokhara, Siddharthanagar, Nepalgunj, Surkhet and Dhangadhi.
+The central office is located in Baluwatar, Kathmandu, and it has eight provincial offices located at Biratnagar, Janakpur, Birgunj, Pokhara, Siddharthanagar, Nepalgunj, Surkhet, and Dhangadhi.

-NRB formulates and implements monetary policy.
-Nepal Rastra Bank also oversees foreign exchange rates and the country's foreign exchange reserves.
-The NRB is one of the principal owners of the Nepal Stock Exchange.

-It is a member of the Asian Clearing Union.
-The incumbent governor of Nepal Rastra Bank is CA Maha Prasad Adhikari while Dr. Gunakar Bhatta is the spokesperson.
+NRB formulates and implements monetary policy, oversees foreign exchange rates and the country's foreign exchange reserves, and is one of the principal owners of the Nepal Stock Exchange.
+It is also a member of the Asian Clearing Union.